gaebar/vietgram-1/README.md

 ___

 ## Project Summary
 Vietgram was the third project during the General Assembly Software Engineering Immersive course.
-The project was made in collaboration with David https://github.com/davt49 and Mia https://github.com/MiaLearnsToCode.
+The project was made in collaboration with David and Mia.

 We had just over a week to create an app that had a custom made backend by building a RESTful API and using React to render the front end.
 We created Vietgram, a social networking site for explorers, bringing together hidden gems reviews and comment all in one place.
 We also implemented a real-time chat widget with automatic translation into the local language.